St Mary's Church, Nottingham: Churchyard

+Colonel Sir William Francis Barber Bt.
+TD, planted the South Nottinghamshire Hussars Red oak in 1978 in the south east corner of the churchyard above the long stairs entrance to mark the 50^{th} anniversary of that regiment.
+The oak tree was chosen as the acorn is the regimental badge.

+The church contains two Common Yew trees which were planted in 2000 in the north east corner to mark the millennium.

 References in literature

 The church is mentioned in chapter 15 of Sons and Lovers by D.H.
 Lawrence.

 In the ballad Robin Hood and the Monk, Robin attends mass at St Mary's and is subsequently arrested by the Sheriff in the porch.
 The ballad is written in a manuscript dating from about 1450.